 If you cannot find an answer to your question, please contact us

-If you live in the UK or Ireland you can become a member of Independent Publishing Network and get an ISBN number from us (our ISBN numbers can be used on books published in the UK and Ireland).
-To join our network and get an ISBN number for your publication please go to this page.
+If you live in the UK or Ireland, you can become a member of the Independent Publishing Network and get an ISBN number from us (our ISBN numbers can be used on books published in the UK and Ireland).
+To join our network and get an ISBN number for your publication, please go to this page.

-If you live in a different country you’ll need to get an ISBN number from your local ISBN Agency instead.
+If you live outside the UK or the Republic of Ireland, you’ll need to get an ISBN number from your local ISBN Agency instead.
 You can search for your local ISBN Agency on the International ISBN Agency website.
-If there is no ISBN Agency in your country please contact the International ISBN Agency to find out where you can get an ISBN number from (they will probably refer you to a neighbouring country’s ISBN Agency).
+If there is no ISBN Agency in your country, please contact the International ISBN Agency to find out where you can get an ISBN number (they will probably refer you to a neighbouring country’s ISBN Agency).

 An ISBN Number is an International Standard Book Number.
-These are the retail barcode numbers used for books and are necessary for selling books both in stores and for selling e-books on sites like amazon or apple e-book store.
+These are the retail barcode numbers used for books and are necessary for selling books both in stores and for selling e-books on sites like Amazon or Apple e-book stores.

-If you are printing you book for personal use, or to give away, then it is not necessary that you have an ISBN Number.
-However the vast majority of retail stores and internet e-book sellers require ISBN numbers to sell through their forum.
-So, yes you probably need an ISBN.
+If you are printing your book for personal use, or to give away, then it is not necessary that you have an ISBN Number.
+However, the vast majority of retail stores and internet e-book sellers require ISBN numbers to sell on their platforms.
+So, yes, you probably need an ISBN.

 - “Independent Publishing Network” is listed as the book’s official publisher in Nielsen’s system.